Defining Application

 }

-}These tell TelemetryOS where to load each component of your application:
+}These tell TelemetryOS where to load each component of the application:

 - render - Main display component shown on devices